nuexq/nixos-config/README.md

 - **Color Picker:** [hyprpicker][hyprpicker]

 # Credits
-Here are some dotfiles I learned from or borrowed ideas:
  - [Frost-Phoenix/nixos-config](https://github.com/Frost-Phoenix/nixos-config/): the starting point, and the base of this dotfiles.

 <!-- Links -->